Kate Daniels (book series): Publishing History

-Main Series Novels
+Plot

 Magic Bites

 Kate Daniels's former guardian is murdered; she risks raising her profile in exchange for vengeance.
-Always a loner, she must cooperate with the Pack, Atlanta's shapeshifters, and the People, an organization dedicated to piloting the dead like drones.
-Kate discovers that an upir murdered her guardian and has been targeting shapeshifters and the People in order to set off a factional war.
-His true target is Kate, whose power he needs to reproduce.
-Together with Curran, the Beast Lord of Atlanta, and Nick, a member of the Order of Merciful Aid, she kills the upir, though they barely escape with their lives.
-Impressed by her performance, the Order gives her a full-time position, ending Kate's financial insecurity.
+Together with Curran, the Beast Lord of Atlanta, and Nick, a member of the Order of Merciful Aid, she kills the perpetrator.
+Impressed by her performance, she is hired by the Order.

 Magic Burns

-An unusual surge in magic, called a flare, hits; magic runs wild, digging in deeper against technology and enabling gods to walk the earth.
-Kate is hired by the Pack to investigate a vanishing crossbowman who has stolen their scouting maps.
-While investigating, she encounters a street kid, Julie, who hires Kate to find her missing mother.
+Kate is hired by the Pack to investigate a vanishing crossbowman.
+She encounters a street kid, Julie, who hires Kate to find her missing mother.

 Kate learns that the crossbowman, Bran, is the Hound of the goddess Morrigan, able to disappear into her mist.
 He is working to prevent an invasion of Atlanta by the sea demon Bolgor the Shepherd and the formorians, who have made a deal with Morfran.
-Kate realizes that Bolgor is after a necklace that Julie had been wearing, which she leaves in the Pack's care.
-Julie is taken by Bolgor, who arranges to trade the necklace for Julie - Curran doesn't know that the necklace is the key to unleash the invasion.
-It's a trap, and Curran loses both Julie and the necklace, and Morfran gains the power he needs to manifest along with his followers.
+Bolgor is after a necklace, which Kate leaves in the Pack's care.
+Julie is taken by Bolgor, who negotiates with Curran to trade the necklace for her.
+It's a trap; Curran loses Julie and, with the necklace, Morfran gains the power he needs to manifest along with his followers.

 Kate, the Pack, Bran, the People, and the witch covens come together to face the invading force.
 Bran retrieves Julie, who has seen her mother murdered by the fomorians, but he dies on the battlefield.
 The Atlanta force is victorious, and Kate takes the orphaned Julie in as her ward.